 Create time for yourself.

 If you’re like me, you jump into something new head first.
 I changed countries on a whim.
-I changed jobs without having a another one waiting.
+I changed jobs without having another one waiting.
 Undoubtedly, I found myself in difficulty at these moments, with unnecessary stress and anxiety.
 It took me years to figure out that my full-immersion transitions weren’t quite effective.

 Accept the change.